 21 And the Lord God of Israel delivered Sihon and all his people into the hand of Israel, and they smote them: so Israel possessed all the land of the Amorites, the inhabitants of that country.
 22 And they possessed all the coasts of the Amorites, from Arnon even unto Jabbok, and from the wilderness even unto Jordan.

 23 So now the Lord God of Israel hath dispossessed the Amorites from before his people Israel, and shouldest thou possess it?Jephthah, a valiant warrior reasoned with the Amorites,and stood up for Israel, but the king of the Ammonites did not buy it and tried to take what was not their to take:

 27 Wherefore I have not sinned against thee, but thou doest me wrong to war against me: the Lord the Judge be judge this day between the children of Israel and the children of Ammon.
 28 Howbeit the king of the children of Ammon hearkened not unto the words of Jephthah which he sent him.The Ammonites ended up defeated.
 Jephthah had a right to defend his people against attack and God was with him.

 Light dispels darkness.
-There is a great benefit for exposing truth in a loving direct manner.
+There is a great benefit in exposing truth in a loving direct manner.
 Gossip, projection, power plays, lying and false judgements spread darkness.
-Truth only has the potential, to dispel hurt and misunderstandings and spread love.
+Truth only has the potential to dispel hurt and misunderstandings and spread love.
 The Ammonites did not respond positively to Jephthah's logic and thus ended up where darkness always end up - defeated because of their own actions.